 - Description of the data source

-- Accuracy of conclusions and discussion
+- Accuracy of data analysis, conclusions, and discussion

 - Overall clarity and presentation